andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |SELECT_RIGHT              |Extends selection one symbol to the right
 |SELECT_TO_DOCUMENT_END    |Extends selection to the end of the document
 |SELECT_TO_DOCUMENT_START  |Extends selection to the start of the document
+|SELECT_TO_LINE_END        |Extends selection to the end of the visual text line at caret
+|SELECT_TO_LINE_START      |Extends selection to the start of the visual text line at caret
 |SELECT_UP                 |Extends selection one visual text line up
 |SELECT_WORD               |Selects a word at the caret position
 |SELECT_WORD_LEFT          |Extends selection to the previous word (LTR) or next word (RTL)